Argha-code/DevTinder-Front/README.md

 build the user card on feed
 Edit profile Feature
 Show Toast message on save of profile
-See all my connections and
+New Page - See all my connections
+New Page - See all my connection Request